-In every rehearsal a selection of topics will be addressed and will serve as starting point to the construction of a choreographic code.
-During the rehearsals, the participants will be presented to various choreographic references, examples of scores and scripts, and participate in basic movement studies.
-Finally, all participants are invited to contribute to the choreographic code: by translating the ideas discussed into design and programming logic.
+In every rehearsal a specific topic and set of tools is addressed which serves as a starting point for the construction of a 'choreographic code'.
+During the rehearsals, the participants are presented to various choreographic references, examples of scores and scripts, and participate in basic movement studies.
+Finally, participants are invited to contribute to the choreographic code: by translating the ideas discussed into design and programming logic.

 >> GET IN TOUCH <

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - Methodology - - - - - - - - - - - - - -- - - - - - - - - - - - - -

 - Medium - computer programming and interfaces have been the most explored tools in the context of the rehearsal series, even though each participant may choose a specific medium within its own digital practice.

 The workshop will privilege the use of Free/Libre Open Source Software (Floss) models and technologies and focus mainly on web programming.
 Notions of live coding practices within web programming will also be introduced.
 Nonetheless there will be space to discuss other technological approaches and the implementation of the work developed within other computer languages and environments.

 - Duration - the structure below may be adapted to different time spans; from a few hours to a full week depending on the depth and outcomes desired.